kamalbuilds/private-venmode/README.md

 # PrivateVenmode - Fast, Safe , Onchain Social Payments,  Gifting and Donations on Layer3 settles on Mode using Celestia as DA layer

-- Welcome to PrivateVenmode, a groundbreaking application designed from the ground up for Mode, the pioneering Layer 3 solution built on Mode.
+- Welcome to PrivateVenmode powered by FHE, a groundbreaking application designed from the ground up for Mode, the pioneering Layer 3 solution built on Mode.
 This application is a testament to the innovative spirit of Mode, bringing the versatility of the Ethereum Virtual Machine (EVM) to the robust, decentralized world of Mode.

-- Private VenMode will be deployed on a Layer3 that settles on Mode
+- Private VenMode is deployed on a Layer3 that settles on Mode 0x746b46116c1907D269bbf331fb5113da4F7E2aac

+0xE71D50B4Ecbfbe137aEf99247193d2c322bacEA2 - PEPE
+0xdC797ecB1526618848D17e9b6B9437ad980213ED - USDC

+0x30cf421A3e8Af92dE191778b9d0Ce04abfb426f1 - Inco

 - This would also allow private transactions by the users so they will be able to execute private transactions onchain so only the sender and the reciever are aware of the transactions.